etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/production-management/getting-started.md

 #### **Execution**

-Sales staff enter Sales Order for the product with the quantity required and the date by when it needs to be delivered.
+Sales staff enters Sales Order for the product with the quantity required and the date by when it needs to be delivered.
 If the product is not in stock, it needs to be produced.

 Also, if the stock level is below the safety stock level, products have to be produced.